developer-zebra/developer-zebra-site/src/ehs/2-6/guide/features/index.md

 	:::term
 	adb push certificate.xml /enterprise/device/settings/mdm/autoimport/

-This will cause the root certificate to be installed on the device. (**Not supported on devices running Android N and higher**; use [StageNow](../../../../stagenow) with the Certificate Manager Setting Type).
+This will cause the root certificate to be installed on the device (**Note: Manual push is not supported on devices running Android N**).

 &#53;.
 To confirm installation, <b> pull the</b> `Results.xml` <b>file</b> with the following command: